josephtingiris/josephtingiris.github.io/_posts/2017-10-22-neovim-on-centos-7.md

 Frankly, I'll probably be programming as long as I can type because I love it.
 I've still got at least another 15+ years until I can retire.
 I also hope the next generation(s) of programmers will build on and improve what's been built before us.

 About every year, or so, I take a look at the current state of the IDE and what's available.
-Over the past couple years,
+Neovim is pretty cool.
+It's definitely a step up from vim-enhanced.